-The person co-ordinating the day to day provision of education for children with SEND is Jill Hayes (SENCO, National Award for Special Educational Needs Coordination, member of the Senior Leadership Team).
+The person co-ordinating the day to day provision of education for children with SEND is Lilian Henry (SENCO, National Award for Special Educational Needs Coordination, Postgraduate Certificate in Special Educational Needs and Inclusion, member of the Senior Leadership Team).
 The school governor for SEND is Mrs Janet Griffith.